Jagannath Sami: Political candidacy

 In the 1994 Parliamentary elections he contested a Vuda Indian Communal seat for the National Federation Party but lost to his Fiji Labour Party opponent.
 He was similarly defeated in the 1999 elections, contesting the Lautoka Communal Seat.

 CEO of Sugar Cane Growers Council

-Jagannath Sami was appointed to as the Chief Executive of the Sugar Cane Growers Council of Fiji in 2000.
-He owed appointment to the 16 Fiji Cane Growers Association (FCGA) and the 8 Government appointed members who together formed a majority in the Council.
+Jagannath Sami was appointed to as the chief executive of the Sugar Cane Growers Council of Fiji in 2000.
+He owed appointment to the 16 Fiji Cane Growers Association (FCGA) and the 8 Government appointed members who together formed a majority in the council.
 (The National Farmers Union (NFU) had 21 members).

-He used unconventional methods to assist farmers by directly approaching the Great Council of Chiefs (Fiji)|GCC],taking a Delegation of the Cane Growers Council and madesubmissions to help solve the country's land lease problems, claiming that political leaders had politicised the land issue and could not resolve the problem.
+He used unconventional methods to assist farmers by directly approaching the Great Council of Chiefs, taking a delegation of the Cane Growers Council and made submissions to help solve the country's land lease problems, claiming that political leaders had politicised the land issue and could not resolve the problem.

 Dismissal from Growers Council

 Suspension

 Sami was suspended from Growers Council on 27 December 2006 by Commodore Josaia Voreqe (Frank) Bainimarama, the Commander of the Republic of Fiji Military Forces and Acting President of Fiji.
 Bainimarama alleged that Sami had manipulated the council's operations to serve certain political and personal agendas.
 Earlier he had questioned the acting Police Commissioner on his statement that rule of law was still intact in the country and had been warned by the military to not make any comments against it.

 After his appointment as Chief Executive he faced constant opposition from the other farmers' union, the National Farmers Union (NFU) so it came as no surprise when the NFU supported his suspension.